 Preparation:

-- In mixing bowl, combine the first ten-ingredients.
+- In a mixing bowl, combine the first 12 ingredients.

-- Mix ingredients well and store in an airtight container.
+- Add to spice mix and blend well.
+Store in an airtight container.

 - 1/4 cup red wine vinegar